 The bezels that surround the screen, for example, look particularly outdated these days, when rival all-in-one PCs are using ever more slim bezels that make them look modern and keep the overall size down.

-Also, as with last year, we have to point out that the Magic Mouse 2 that comes with the new iMac has the charging port on its underside.
+Also, as with last year, we have to point out that the Magic Mouse 2 that comes with this iMac has a charging port on its underside.
 This is an annoying choice as it means you can't use the mouse while it’s charging.
 Simply moving the port would solve this.

 The screen is essentially the same as last year’s model, so you get a 27-inch Retina 5K display with a 5,120 x 2,880 resolution, along with a brightness of 500 nits and support for the wide color P3 gamut.
 This makes it an excellent machine for photo and video editors – and that 5K resolution means you can edit 4K footage without it taking up the entire screen.